olliw42/mLRS-docu/docs/MATEKSYS.md

 They are available for the 2.4 GHz band and the 868/915 MHz band.

-> [!IMPORTANT]
-> The MatekSys mLRS gear in the 868/915 MHz band use the newer SX126x/STM32WLE chipset, and are incompatible with SX127x hardware (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).
-They can be used with ELRS hardware using the LR1121 RF chipset.

 Links to the MatekSys website are found below, which include product specifications, excellent instructions, and more information:

 - [Product Page](https://www.mateksys.com/?page_id=12174)

+> [!IMPORTANT]
+> MatekSys mLRS gear in the 868/915 MHz band use the SX126x/STM32WLE RF chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware which uses the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

 ## 2.4 GHz Hardware ##